Mickey and Randy Decarlo, Wemindji First Nations Reserve

-Mickey DeCarlo first went to Wemindji in November, 1999, for a job developing social programs for the community.
-The following year, her husband, Pastor Randy DeCarlo, followed to work with the people and teach Bible studies, and they've never looked back.
+Mickey DeCarlo first went to Wemindji in November, 1999 for a job developing social programs for the community.
+The following year her husband, Pastor Randy DeCarlo, followed to work with the people and teach Bible studies, and they've never looked back.

-Mickey is now the Program Co Ordinator, a Family Life Worker, and Resource Worker at the Wellness Centre, where she gets programs up and going.
-When she first began working in the community her commitment was for 3 months.
+Mickey is now the Program Coordinator, a Family Life Worker, and Resource Worker at the Wellness Centre where she gets programs up and going.
+When she began working in the community, her commitment was for 3 months.
 This grew to 6 months, and now she has one year contracts that are renewed regularly.

 Mickey speaks with a deep passion when telling about their work with these Cree Indians they have come to love.
-She is from the Ojibwa tribe herself, and has a keen sensitivity to many of their challenges, the same challenges that are common to most Canadian Indians.
+She is from the Ojibwa tribe herself and has a keen sensitivity to many of their challenges, the same challenges that are common to most Canadian Indians.

 Paint Hills Bay is located off James Bay at the mouth of Maquatua River, Quebec, Canada.
-There is a red pigment found in the Paint Hills, thus it's name, and in the Cree language, Wemindji is the word for 'red ochre mountain'.
+There is a red pigment found in the Paint Hills; thus its name, and in the Cree language, Wemindji is the word for "red ochre mountain."

-This settlement has also been named 'Nouveau-Comptoir', and is made up of families of Cree Indians who originally lived at the trading post founded in the seventh century, called 'Vieux-Comptoir', which means 'Old Factory' in English.
-In 1959, not by their choice, the families were relocated 45 kms north from Old Factory, due to problems related to fresh drinking water supplies.
+The settlement has also been named "Nouveau-Comptoir," and is made up of families of Cree Indians who originally lived at the trading post founded in the seventh century, called Vieux-Comptoir, which means "Old Factory" in English.
+In 1959, not by their choice, the families were relocated 45 kms north from Old Factory, because of problems related to fresh drinking water supplies.

-Today Wemindji is accessible by both air, via the Wemindji Airport, and since 1995, by car on a gravel road that joins to the James Bay Road.
+Today, Wemindji is accessible by both air, via the Wemindji Airport, and since 1995, by car on a gravel road that joins to the James Bay Road.
 The community has little unemployment as many find jobs with nearby hydro and mining operations.

+Cree Indians are a traditional people who have fishing camps and live off the land as much as possible, which they prefer.
 The children are fed traditional foods from the time they are little, and the Cree language is the first tongue spoken in their homes.

 They preserve many important traditions that remind them that their land supplies all they need for survival.